 Lens compatibility

-Canon's RF mount is a fantastic starting point when finding a lens for portrait photography.
-RF lenses, featured in Canon mirrorless cameras such as the Canon EOS R6 and EOS RP, include a 12-pin connection between lens and camera for incredibly fast autofocusing speed and reliability.
+Firstly, it's worth considering the camera you have and the lenses that are compatible with it.
+Canon EOS R System mirrorless cameras such as the Canon EOS R6 Mark III, EOS R8 and EOS R100 give you access to Canon’s best lenses for portraits.
+EOS R System cameras and lenses use the RF mount, which includes a 12-pin connection between for incredibly fast autofocusing speed and reliability.
 The creative possibilities offered by mirrorless technology also makes the RF mount a great investment when thinking about future hardware, later on in your photographic journey.

 Measuring only 88.8mm, the IS-equipped Canon RF 24-105mm F4-7.1 IS STM lens is a versatile option for portrait photography.
-Taken on a Canon EOS R6 with a Canon RF 24-105mm F4-7.1 IS STM lens at 44mm, 8 secs, f/16 and ISO100.
+Taken on a Canon EOS R6 (now succeeded by the Canon EOS R6 Mark III) with a Canon RF 24-105mm F4-7.1 IS STM lens at 44mm, 8 secs, f/16 and ISO100.

 Image stabilisation